 EDTA Sterile Ophthalmic Solution

-Edge Pharma offers Edetate Disodium (EDTA) 1.5% and 3% sterile solution for topical ophthalmology use.
+Edge Pharma offers Edetate Disodium (EDTA) 3% sterile solution for topical ophthalmology use.
 As an FDA registered 503B Outsourcing facility Edge is able to produce EDTA non-patient specific (i.e. no patient names required to order).
 In addition, room temperature storage and extended BUD make this a simple option logistically for hospitals and surgery centers.

 Edetate Disodium (EDTA) Drops

 Sterile ophthalmic solution (PF).
 Singe dose droptainer for topical ophthalmic use.